gve-sw/gve_devnet_asa_to_mx_acls/README.md

 2. Optionally, you may specify `-v vlans.json` and/or `-s routes.json` if you'd like to configure your VLANs and Static routes in those files instead of the Meraki Dashboard.
 Please consult those files for proper formatting and examples.

 3. The code will also prompt asking if you'd like `any translation` enabled.
 This feature translates source address 'any' into a subnet/group of subnets based on the subnet of the original ASA interface the ACL is attached to and any ASA routes configured.
 This is useful if you are importing multiple ACLs or have several subnets statically routed to a single interface to maintain the original ASA logic.

+**Warning**: Any translation only works if the ACL's are attached to an interface with an IP Address assigned or a route is defined.

 Once you start the script, it will begin creating ASA Objects for the MX, reading in the ACL Rules, translating the rules, and applying them to the Meraki MX Network.